jksdua/thesis-presentation-for-pradeep/README.md

 ## Research Proposal - Presentation for Pradeep

 #### Title:
-Impact of personalisation in tailored mobile consumer health systems
+Impact of personalisation in tailored mobile consumer health systems using the health belief model

 #### Background:
 - Tailoring refers to any number of methods for creating individualised communications to modify behavioral determinants